Skip to main content

 How long does the nitric oxide effect from beet powder last?

-The vasodilation effect from Beetroot Pro standardized extract typically lasts 4 to 5 hours.
-For events over 4 hours, a second serving can be taken at hour 3 to sustain peak performance through the finish.
+The vasodilation effect from standardized beetroot extract typically lasts 4 to 5 hours from ingestion.
+For events over 4 hours, a second serving at hour 3 sustains peak performance through the finish.

-Should I do a beet loading protocol before a race?
+Should I do a beetroot loading plan before a race?

 *Technical citations and PubMed references are provided for performance education only.
 These statements have not been evaluated by the FDA.